MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 ax.imshow(output["sky_cube"][0][chan], origin="lower", extent=coords.img_ext);
 ```

 And we see that this looks much more like the AS 209 disk.
-Once you have the prior predictive and posterior predictive routines working smoothly, and you are relatively sure you've ironed out any bugs in your model composition, then it makes sense to expand the number of latent random variables.

 +++